-The replica weapons on this M114 serve to illustrate what a fully-armed vehicle would resemble.
+This M114 illustrates how a fully-armed vehicle would appear.
 Although amphibious, the small angle of approach served to limit the vehicle's ability to climb out of streams or up steep banks.
 The commander was armed with a .50cal machine gun, and a 7.62mm MG was positioned at the right rear by the observer's hatch.

 This picture gives a better view of the M114's band type tracks.
 The driver's hatch is open, and is visible resting on the front hull plate.
 The trim vane only reaches halfway up the hull front, and its outline can be seen in front of the headlight guards.